|

 Note: This method is optimized for handling stored procedure call statements.
 Some drivers may send the

-call statement to the database when the method prepareCall
+call statement to the database when the method prepareCall is done; others may wait until the

-object is executed.
+CallableStatement object is executed.
 This has no direct effect on users; however, it does affect

 which method throws certain SQLExceptions.